gracechin/gracechin.github.io/_projects_archived/razor.markdown

 ---
-layout: post
+layout: page
 title: "Sustainable razor"
 dates: "2017"
 description: "I redesigned a disposable razor handle to use recycled plastic and to minimise the materials used."
 icon: "razor.png"
 ---